emeraldlynx/Blog-API-with-DRF-and-JWT/README.md

 The entities of users, messages and comments fully support CRUD queries.<br>

 ## Why JWT?<br>
 JSON Web Token authentication method provides security.
-This way much safer than basic or token-in-db authentication.<br>
+This way much safer than basic, session or token-in-db authentication.<br>

 ## Permissions
 - Each `User` can change only own data.<br>